To view PDFs on this page you will need the Adobe Acrobat Reader

 Interested in teaching WJEC GCSE Geography A for the first time this September?
 If so, this document will give you a brief overview of the specification.

-A useful new online exam feedback is now available for Summer 2013, search under Geography GCSE.
-There is information on 3 of the Summer 2013 examination papers.
+A useful new online exam review is now available for Summer 2013, search under Geography GCSE.
+Examples of candidates responses with assessment commentaries are available for all Geography A papers.

 June 2012 Linear and Unitised specifications